On the strength of dependent products in the type theory of Martin-L\"of: Introduction

 We then move on to another issue, namely the formulation of the principle of \emph{function extensionality} in Martin-L\"of type theory.
 This principle asserts that if $m$ and $n$ are elements of $\Pi(A, B)$ and we can affirm a propositional equality between $\mathsf{app}(m, x)$ and $\mathsf{app}(n, x)$ whenever $x : A$, then we may deduce the existence of a propositional equality between $m$ and $n$.
 One result of the author's investigations has been that, if we are to obtain a notion of two-dimensional model which is reasonably urbane from a category-theoretic perspective, then we must impose some kind of function extensionality.
 Yet the principle of function extensionality just stated has been found wanting in this regard, since it fails to provide witnesses for a number of very natural propositional equalities which are demanded by the semantics; some of which are detailed in Examples \ref{section56} below.
 From a category-theoretic perspective, we might say that the principle of function extensionality fails to be \emph{coherent}.
 Our third task in this paper, therefore, is to propose a suitably coherent replacement for function extensionality.

-\textsc{Acknowledgements}.
+\textbf{Acknowledgements}.
 The author wishes to thank Johan Granstr\"om, Per Martin-L\"of, Erik Palmgren, Olov Wilander and other members of the Stockholm-Uppsala Logic Seminar for useful comments and suggestions on earlier drafts of this paper.
+He also thanks the anonymous referee for several useful comments and suggestions.